Imagine all people love the same color: Red.

 So which one is right, which one is wrong?
 There’s no right or wrong.
 It’s a matter of preference.
 And each one is unique.
 That’s how the world works and we should be glad we have different preferences.
 Because what if we all love the same thing?

-The problem with our society is that some people force their own preferences to others — as if pointing a gun at their victims’ face if they don’t agree they’ll shoot them dead.
+The problem is, some people force their own preferences to others — as if pointing a gun at their victims’ face if they don’t agree they’ll shoot them dead.

 Some parents want their kids to follow a certain career because they believe it’s the only way, without giving their children a chance to pursue what they truly want.